 Great Texas Balloon Race

-Over 40 years, Longview’s east Texas community has been home to the two-day Great Texas Balloon Race each June.
+For over 40 years, Longview’s east Texas community has been home to the two-day Great Texas Balloon Race each June.
 Located about an hour west of Shreveport, Louisiana, the balloon race attracts about 60 pilots.
 Differing from most balloon festivals, pilots compete daily for prizes and awards.

 Adirondack Balloon Festivals